tonyxieuoft/BCB430_Chang_Lab_program/README.md

 1) Ensure the requirements are met.
 2) Download the code by:
-   a) cloning the repository running the following command: `git clone https://github.com/tonyxieuoft/NCBI_Gene_Extraction_Pipeline.git`, OR
+   - cloning the repository running the following command: `git clone https://github.com/tonyxieuoft/NCBI_Gene_Extraction_Pipeline.git`, OR
-   b) clicking "code" on the repository page, then "Download ZIP" in the drop-down menu, then unzipping the file.
+   - clicking "code" on the repository page, then "Download ZIP" in the drop-down menu, then unzipping the file.
 3) `cd` into the program directory via the command line.
 4) Run the main program by calling `python3 main.py`